 Long Term Investing with a 529 Plan

-Parents, as well as extended family and friends, can contribute to these accounts.
-Funds inside the account can then be invested in a range of investments, including mutual funds and exchange-traded funds.
+An investor saving for a child’s college education might consider a tax-advantaged 529 savings plan.
+Parents, as well as extended family and friends, can contribute to 529 plans.
+Funds inside the account can then be invested in various investments, including mutual funds and exchange-traded funds.

-Investments grow tax-free inside the account and are not subject to capital gains tax.
-Withdrawals from the account are also tax-free as long as they are used to cover qualified education expenses, such tuition, room and board, fees, and books.
+Investments grow tax-free inside a 529 account and are not subject to capital gains tax.
+Withdrawals from the account are also tax-free as long as they are used to cover qualified education expenses, such as tuition, room and board, fees, and books.

-Withdrawing the money for any other reason can subject investors to income tax and a 10% penalty on earnings.
+Withdrawing the money for other reasons can subject investors to income tax and a 10% penalty on earnings.

 Retirement is perhaps the ultimate long-term goal for many investors.
-The government is very interested in incentivizing you to save for this period of your life, so they provide a number of different options for savings accounts, including 401(k)s and traditional and Roth IRAs.
+The government is very interested in incentivizing you to save for this period of your life, so they provide many different options for savings accounts, including employer-sponsored 401(k)s.

 Investments grow tax-deferred, which can supercharge growth when combined with the power of compounding interest.